CAL Department of History

 The Tools of a Historian's Discipline

-• Recognize the underlying assumptions, methodologies, and theories in other historians’ work in order to critique and build on this work with their own research;
+• Recognize the underlying assumptions, methodologies, and theories in other historians' work to critique and build on this work with their own research.

 • Recognize how historians position themselves in the historiographies related to their topic.

-• Comply with the professional conventions of the historical discipline by using and citing primary source evidence and the work of other scholars;
+• Comply with the professional conventions of the historical discipline by ethically using and citing primary source evidence and the work of other scholars.

-• Acknowledge subjective and societal concerns that inform their own descriptions and evaluations of the past.
+• Acknowledge subjective and societal concerns that inform historians' descriptions and evaluations of the past, thinking critically and ethically about the stories we tell and their impact today.

-• Explore the connections between power and knowledge in order to understand how scholarship can transform those relations;
+• Explore the connections between power and knowledge to understand how scholarship can transform those relations.

 • Use local histories to challenge "universals" even as global narratives challenge parochialisms.

-• Gain expertise in one or more other disciplines in order to complement the practice of historical inquiry with an interdisciplinary approach.
+• Gain expertise in one or more other disciplines to complement the practice of historical inquiry with an interdisciplinary approach.

 Details Accordion Closed